semacu/20181207_intro_github/README.md

 #### Check if Git is already installed in your computer, otherwise install it

+(Git is already installed so you can jump to the next section)

 - (If in Mac), go to *Finder* -> *Applications* -> *Utilities* -> *Terminal* and type `git --version`.
   - If you get as output something like `git version 2.5.4 (Apple Git-61)`, then Git is already installed -> Jump to the next section.
   - If you get something around `git: command not found`, keep reading.